allusernamestakenexceptthis/nutritions/docs/draft_plan.md

 - we must be able to construct food based on the components and future components
 - be able to get kcal of the construction

-Let's use the builder design
+Let's use the composite design

 interface NutritionInterface
      definitions for abstract nutrition